Aeroponic Farming – Process, Types, Advantages – Full Details

 • The HPA system operates at extremely high-pressure to atomize water into small water droplets of 50 microns or less.

-• A high-pressure (80 pounds per square inch (550 kPa)) diaphragm pump feeds nutrients to the roots via 20–50 micrometre mist heads.
+• The diaphragm pump operates at high pressure, around 80 pounds per square inch (550 kPa).
+It feeds nutrients to the roots through 20–50 micrometre mist heads.

 • Since this system produces such small droplets it provides more oxygen to the root zone than the LPA.
 Thus it is the most efficient aeroponic system available.